Palo Alto Networks cuts annual profit forecast as deal costs bite, shares fall

-Feb 17 : Palo Alto Networks trimmed its annual profit forecast on Tuesday, signaling rising costs from recent acquisitions to enhance AI capabilities, sending the cybersecurity company's shares down around 7 per cent in extended trading.
+Feb 17 : Palo Alto Networks trimmed its annual profit forecast on Tuesday, signaling rising costs from recent acquisitions to enhance AI capabilities, sending the cybersecurity company's shares down nearly 8 per cent in extended trading.

-The company announced on Tuesday the acquisition of Israeli cybersecurity startup Koi, following last July's purchase of CyberArk Software in its largest deal to date and the buyout of Chronosphere in November, as it steps up efforts to counter AI-driven cyber threats.
+The company announced on Tuesday the acquisition of Israeli cybersecurity startup Koi, following last July's purchase of CyberArk Software for about $25 billion in its largest deal to date and the buyout of Chronosphere in November, as it steps up efforts to counter AI-driven cyber threats.

 While acquisitions expand the total addressable market, the company has acknowledged the challenge of effectively integrating larger acquired companies, such as CyberArk, which require more reengineering and restructuring.